Episode 3

 Speaker C:

-She passed away in 20, 22, but great woman, strong.
+She passed away at 20, 22, but great woman, strong she used to prepare us for it in a way.

 Speaker C: